joelnewcom/joelnewcom.github.io/collections/_cloud/azure-container-instances.md

 ---

 #  Azure container instances
-Top-level resources is container group.
-This is similar to kubernetes pod.
+Top-level resource is a container group.
+This is similar to a kubernetes pod.
-Its a collection of containers on the same host machine.
-They share the same lifecycle, resources, sotrage volumes, network etc.
+It is a collection of containers on the same host-machine.
+They share the same lifecycle, resources, storage volumes, network etc.

-The key thing that Docker provides is the guarantee that the containerized software will always run the same.
-It doesn't matter if the code is run locally on Windows, Linux or in the cloud on Azure.
+The benefit: Containerization guarantees the containerized software will always run the same.
+It doesn't matter, if the code is run locally on Windows, Linux or in the cloud (as its always the same container).

 # Azure Kubernetes Service